Sakuya-Chan/380Proj/readme.md

         All fields are mandatory which HEBID should be unique

-3. Update inventory documents
+    4. Update Book documents
-• An inventory document can only be updated by its manager (the one who created the document)
+        inventory documents can be updated by Users that logged in
-4. Display inventory documents
+    5. Display inventory documents display all documents
     5. Delete inventory documents
-The document can be deleted
+            The document can be deleted by Users that logged in

-7. Provide the following RESTful service
+    6. Provide the following RESTful service